 James’s drive and ambition to be one of the best fund managers has inspired him to found Prodigy.
 With over 30 years’ experience in managing Japanese Equities and having learnt from the issues faced by the Polar Japan Fund, he is creating a business that caps the amount of money it can manage in Japan.

 Prodigy has access to a huge personal database of mid and small companies visited over the last 30 years, giving Prodigy the expertise, knowledge and passion to deliver real value to investors.
 Over the next 12 months, the Prodigy team is expected to triple in size.

 When he’s not managing money for his clients, James can be found swimming the channel supporting his charities or spending time with his family.

 Japanese equities at Polar Capital

 In 1999 James set up The Bonfield Japan Fund and on the first day raised $35m.
 This then merged into Polar Capital PLC and became the Polar Japan Fund.
 As founding partner at Polar Capital, he ran the strategy for the next 18 years ensuring it was one of the top performing Japan Funds in the country.
-In 2015, the Fund suffered poor performance, partly because of a massive shift away from value investing and partly because the fund got too big.

 TALK TO US TODAY ABOUT YOUR NEXT INVESTMENT